Switzerland’s stable housing market

 Owner-occupancy is also discouraged by taxation; property is treated as an asset subject both to wealth tax and to income tax for imputed rental income.
 Income tax rates in Switzerland can easily exceed 50%, among the highest in the world.
 Capital gains are also taxed at the cantonal level, with rates differing by the duration of ownership.

-However, there has been a trend toward more home ownership, which increased from 31% of the total in 1990 to about 36.4% recently, according to figures from the Federal Statistics Office.
+However, there has been a trend toward more home ownership, which increased from 28.5% of the total in 1970 to 30.1% in 1980, to 31.3% in 1990 to 34.6% in 2000, and finally to about 35.9% recently, according to figures from the Federal Statistical Office.
 Changes in pension laws helped - funds can now be withdrawn for house purchases from all pension accounts, both mandatory and voluntary.
-However, Switzerland is still sometimes dubbed ‘a nation of tenants’.
+However, Switzerland is still sometimes dubbed "a nation of tenants".

-The Swiss franc continues to appreciate, amidst safe-haven inflows
+The Swiss franc continues to strengthen, amidst safe-haven inflows

-In June 2023, the Swiss franc gained another 5% against the euro from a year earlier to reach a monthly average exchange rate of CHF 0.976 = EUR 1, as safe-haven inflows driven by the global economic slowdown and concerns over the Russia-Ukraine war pushed the domestic currency to its second highest level ever recorded against the euro.
-Against the US dollar, the Swiss franc also appreciated by about 7.7% over the same period.
+From January 2023 to March 2024, the Swiss franc gained another 3.2% against the euro to reach a monthly average exchange rate of CHF 0.9656 = EUR 1, as safe-haven inflows driven by the global economic slowdown and concerns over the Russia-Ukraine war pushed the domestic currency to one of its highest level ever recorded against the euro.
+Against the US dollar, the Swiss franc also appreciated by about 4.1% over the same period.

-“The Swiss franc continues to be highly valued,” said the SNB last year.
+“The Swiss franc continues to be highly valued,” said the SNB.
 “The Swiss franc is currently sought after as a refuge currency, along with the U.S. dollar and the yen,” it added.

-The strong Swiss franc, coupled with lower oil and gas prices, is expected to have a dampening effect over the short term, said the SNB in its June 2023 Monetary Policy Assessment.
+The strong Swiss franc, coupled with weak demand from abroad, is expected to have a dampening effect on overall economic growth, said the SNB in its March 2024 Monetary Policy Assessment.

 The Swiss franc gained 39% against the euro and almost 30% against the US dollar on January 15, 2015, when the SNB removed its CHF1.20 = EUR 1 exchange rate cap.
 The SNB decided to abandon the cap, in place since 2011, in the face of monetary easing by the European Central Bank (ECB), believing that increased demand for safe haven currencies such as the Swiss franc would make it impossible to defend the cap.